Khmer language: Historical periods

 Just as modern Khmer was emerging from the transitional period represented by Middle Khmer, Cambodia fell under the influence of French colonialism.
 Thailand, which had for centuries claimed suzerainty over Cambodia and controlled succession to the Cambodian throne, began losing its influence on the language.
 In 1887 Cambodia was fully integrated into French Indochina, which brought in a French-speaking aristocracy.
 This led to French becoming the language of higher education and the intellectual class.
 By 1907, the French had wrested over half of modern-day Cambodia, including the north and northwest where Thai had been the prestige language, back from Thai control and reintegrated it into the country.

 Many native scholars in the early 20th century, led by a monk named Chuon Nath, resisted the French and Thai influences on their language.
-Forming the government sponsored Cultural Committee to define and standardize the modern language, they championed Khmerization, purging of foreign elements, reviving affixation, and the use of Old Khmer roots and historical Pali and Sanskrit to coin new words for modern ideas.
-Opponents, led by Keng Vannsak, who embraced "total Khmerization" by denouncing the reversion to classical languages and favoring the use of contemporary colloquial Khmer for neologisms, and Ieu Koeus, who favored borrowing from Thai, were also influential.
+Forming the government sponsored Cultural Committee to define and standardise the modern language, they championed Khmerisation, purging of foreign elements, reviving affixation, and the use of Old Khmer roots and historical Pali and Sanskrit to coin new words for modern ideas.
+Opponents, led by Keng Vannsak, who embraced "total Khmerisation" by denouncing the reversion to classical languages and favouring the use of contemporary colloquial Khmer for neologisms, and Ieu Koeus, who favoured borrowing from Thai, were also influential.

 Koeus later joined the Cultural Committee and supported Nath.
 Nath's views and prolific work won out and he is credited with cultivating modern Khmer-language identity and culture, overseeing the translation of the entire Pali Buddhist canon into Khmer.
 He also created the modern Khmer language dictionary that is still in use today, helping preserve Khmer during the French colonial period.